Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank the entire HL-3 team for providing experimental data.
-This work was supported in part by the National Key Research and Development Program of China under Grant 2024YFE03020001 and the Zhejiang Provincial Natural Science Foundation of China under Grant LR23F010005.
+This work was supported in part by the National Key Research and Development Program of China under Grant 2024YFE03020001.